 What are your thoughts on social media these days?

-Flavia Zimbardi I just published a Contraforma issue about this, so it’s clearly a subject I've been wrestling with.
+Flavia Zimbardi I recently wrote a newsletter about this, so it’s clearly a subject I've been wrestling with.
 Sure, social platforms can still be useful for exposure, but the whole ecosystem has become far too performative for my taste.
-Everything's optimized for engagement rather than substance.
 Instagram feels unbearable.
 I’m no longer on Twitter...
-I miss the Tumblr/Flickr era, when posting was fun and digital spaces were shaped by affinity.
+I miss when posting was fun and digital spaces were shaped by affinity.
 Back in 2016, it was much easier to connect with peers online, ask questions, and build community.
 Now I only see traces of that culture on Mastodon.
 But honestly?
 I think we should invest in IRL relationships.
 Go to conferences.
 Approach strangers we admire.
 Flex our communication skills beyond screens.
 Be present.
 I’m sure the impact will be far more gratifying (and I dare to say, lucrative) than feeding an algorithm.

 Do you remember when you decided to pursue your career in design?

-Flavia Zimbardi Growing up, I was always the kid who liked to draw, and did it well.
+Flavia Zimbardi Growing up, I was always the kid who liked to draw.
 I even won a few school competitions, including making the science fair logo at age twelve.
-Looking back, it makes sense I ended up in type (and developed a soft spot for hairline styles).
 Choosing to study design felt inevitable, although I wasn’t sure of what a creative career could look like.
 At home, my only references were doctors and engineers.
-By my second year in college, I was charmed by editorial design, which led me into publishing.
-A decade followed working with magazines (mainly lifestyle and fashion titles), using typography heavily, experimenting with lettering, and sharpening my sensitivity to letterforms.
-Still, I never considered investing in it before moving to New York, where I had access to specialized education (shout out to my alma mater Type@Cooper).
-Truth is, my trajectory hasn’t been shaped by a single resolution, just a sequence of experiments; some organic, some forced by economic crisis, and some by crazy intercontinental moves.
+Then I was charmed by editorial design, which led me into publishing, using typography heavily, experimenting with lettering, and sharpening my sensitivity to letterforms.
+Still, I never considered switching to type until moving to New York, where I had access to specialized education (shout out to my alma mater Type@Cooper).
+Truth is, my trajectory has been a sequence of experiments; some organic, some forced by economic crisis, and some by crazy intercontinental moves.

 “In other words: hire more women!”